-You can begin receiving your vested benefit when you reach age 55 or at any time after that date, but no later than age 65.
+You can begin receiving your vested benefit at the first month after reaching age 55 or any month after that date, but no later than age 65.
 The amount of your benefit depends on when payments begin.

 - If you defer payment of your benefit until age 65, you will receive your full benefit. - If you elect to start your benefit before reaching age 65, your gross benefit and offset amount will be reduced by the factors listed in Table D.